Axel Coldevin

 Axel Coldevin (4 March 1900 – 23 June 1992) was a Norwegian historian.
-He was born in Dønna.
+He was born on the island of Dønna.
 He is best known for his works on trade and industry in Northern Norway.
 He was co-editor of the series Vårt folks historie from 1963, and wrote volume five of the series, Enevoldstiden.
 He was awarded the King's Medal of Merit in 1965, and was a member of the Royal Norwegian Society of Sciences and Letters.